raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 any response to indicate success or failure of the request message (the request message does not contain a unique MESSAGE ID with which to associate a response with its corresponding request).
-Unacknowledged request messages are only appropriate in cases where the sender already knows that the receiver supports and wishes to receive these messages.
+Unacknowledged request messages are only appropriate in cases where the sender already knows that the receiver supports, and wishes to receive, these messages.

 For example, after a client has subscribed for Push Notifications
 {{?I-D.ietf-dnssd-push}}, the subsequent event notifications are